Gladesinger/flipbook-vue3/README.md

 This package brings a vue 3 component that displays images in 3D page flip effect.
 Origin of this component is this repository: [flipbook-vue](https://github.com/ts1/flipbook-vue).
 Original repository provides a component that works nicely in vue 2, but due to errors and bugs in my vue 3 project I had to update it.

+To ensure smooth performance, your web server should configure a cache policy for image files.

 ## Installation

 To install this package, run the following command: